 Efforts to amend these provisions have continued.
-On June 19, 1997, Representative Jane Harman offered and amendment to the fiscal year 1998 DOD Authorization Act that would purportedly
+On June 19, 1997, Representative Jane Harman offered an amendment to the FY1998 DOD Authorization Act that would purportedly

 [restore the] policy affording access to certain health care procedures for female members of the armed forces and dependents at Department of Defense facilities.